abhiwand/atk/doc/source/ds_dflw.rst

 Create A Frame
 ==============

-There are several ways to create frames:
+There are several ways to create frames\:

 #.  as "empty", with no schema or data
 #.  with a schema and data